You want to fetch a file with HTTP from a specific URL or POST files to a web page.

 -directory or the GAC

 Once this is done, you need to configure Cobalt to use the new custom endpoint.
-To do this, just create a new Cobalt
+To do this, just create a new Cobalt connection point as described in the manual and:

 Source

-endpoint type to "Custom"
+endpoint type to "Custom"index.htm

 , text.txt